The most mysterious place in every US state

 Vermont: Emily’s Covered Bridge, Stowe

 Though the official name of this New England landmark is the Gold Brook Covered Bridge, it has become synonymous with the tragic tale of a young woman known only as Emily.
 In local folklore, Emily waited on the wooden bridge for her lover as the two had made plans to elope.
 But more and more time elapsed, and the man didn’t show.
-Emily, filled with despair at the realisation that he had abandoned her, took her own life right here.
+Emily, filled with despair at the realization that he had abandoned her, took her own life right here.
 It seems that death hardened Emily’s broken heart; her ghost allegedly lashes out at passing cars and unsuspecting pedestrians.

 Virginia: Grave of the Female Stranger, Alexandria

 Who exactly is the female stranger lying buried in the grounds of St Paul’s Episcopal Church in Alexandria?
 Her identity has never been unmasked; legend dictates that she arrived in Virginia by ship with her husband shortly before her untimely death aged 23.
 Gravely ill when she disembarked, the unnamed woman was treated by a doctor sworn to secrecy by the couple – she hid her face behind a veil for the whole appointment.
-The woman’s tombstone marks her passing on 14 October 1816, having been interred silently and without ceremony by her husband.
+The woman’s table tombstone marks her passing on October 14 1816, having been interred silently and without ceremony by her husband.

 Washington: Vashon Island Bike Tree, Vashon